tursodatabase/turso-docs/reference/turso-cli.md

 happens.
 All existing connections are closed and must be reconnected.
 The libSQL client libraries do this automatically.

-To check the version of sqld for a logical database:
+To check the version of libSQL server for a logical database:

 ```bash
 $ turso db show $DB_NAME